Undergraduate Audition Requirements

 Technique Requirements

-• All major scales and arpeggios and a three-octave chromatic scale.
+• All major scales, arpeggios, and a three-octave chromatic scale.
 Harmonic minor scales through 4 flats and sharps.

 Oboe Audition Requirements